 - Term, maturity, blocking and termination

 10.1.
 Unless otherwise stated in the order form, the contract is concluded for an indefinite period.
-It may be terminated by either party with four (4) weeks prior to the end of the contract period, but no earlier than the end of the quarter in which the contract's closing date first begins or at the end of the minimum contract period specified in the order form.
+It can be terminated by either party with a notice period of four (4) weeks to the end of the contract period, but at the earliest at the end of the quarter in which the first anniversary of the conclusion of this contract or at the end of the minimum contract period specified in the order form.

 10.2.
-The monthly rent is calculated from the order form and will be sent to 3 in advance for each month.
-Weekday of each month due.
-In the first month of the rental period, the rent is due with full provision of the software.
+The monthly rent results from the order form and is due for the respective month in advance on the 3rd working day of each month.
+In the first month of the rental period, the rental fee is due when the software is fully available.

 10.3.
-If Licensee is in default of two or more consecutive rental payments or an amount equal to two months' rent, MHB is entitled to block software access to the server applications.
+If the licensee is in default with two or more consecutive rental payments or with an amount corresponding to the value of two monthly rent, MHB is entitled to block software access to the server applications.

 10.4.
-In addition, the contract may be terminated in writing by either party without notice for good cause.
-An important reason that entitles MHB to termination is, in particular, if the licensee infringes the rights of use of MHB by using the software beyond what is permitted under these provisions.
+The contract can also be terminated in writing by either party for good cause without observing a notice period.
+An important reason that entitles MHB to terminate exists in particular if the licensee violates MHB's rights of use by using the software beyond what is permitted under these provisions.

 10.6.
-Upon termination of the contract, the licensee must abandon the use of the software and remove all installed copies of the program from his computers and confirm this in writing to MHB.
+Upon termination of the contract, the licensee must give up the use of the software and remove all installed copies of the program from his computer and confirm this to MHB in writing.

 - for injury to life, limb or health,

-- in accordance with the provisions of the Product Liability Act as well as
+- according to the provisions of the Product Liability Act and

 - to the extent of a guarantee assumed by MHB.

 11.2.
-In the event of a slightly negligent breach of an obligation which is essential to the achievement of the purpose of the contract (cardinal obligation), the liability of MHB shall be limited in amount to the damage which is foreseeable and typical according to the nature of the business in question.
+In the event of a slightly negligent breach of an obligation that is essential for achieving the purpose of the contract (cardinal obligation), MHB's liability is limited to the amount of damage that is foreseeable and typical for the type of business in question.

 11.4.
-The liability of MHB for slightly negligent breach of non-contractual obligations is excluded.
+MHB's liability for the slightly negligent breach of non-essential contractual obligations is excluded.

 11.6.
 The above limitation of liability also applies to the personal liability of employees, representatives and organs of MHB.

-Business and trade secrets of the other party will be treated confidentially by both the licensee and MHB according to the legal regulations.
+Business and trade secrets of the other party will be treated confidentially by both the licensee and MHB in accordance with the statutory provisions.
 Other confidential information will be treated confidentially by the parties, provided that the information is appropriately marked, and will also oblige employees to maintain confidentiality.
 This confidentiality agreement ends 3 years after the conclusion of the contract.
 The licensee will treat the source code as a trade secret of MHB as far as he has been assigned to it, treat it as confidential for an indefinite period and protect it against access by unauthorized third parties.

 13.2.
 Changes and additions to the contract must be made in writing.
-Electronic documents in text form do not fulfill the written form requirement.
+Electronic documents in text form do not meet the written form requirement.

 13.3.
 German law applies exclusively to this contract.

 13.4.
-The place of fulfillment and the exclusive place of jurisdiction is the registered office of MHB, provided the licensee is a merchant or a legal entity under public law.
+Place of fulfillment and exclusive place of jurisdiction is the registered office of MHB, provided the licensee is a merchant or a legal entity under public law.